indranil-banerjee-aws/serverless-patterns/msk-schema-registry-lambda-java-sam/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- kafka_event_consumer_function/src/main/java - Code for the application's Lambda function.
+- msk_with_iam_consumer_dynamo_sam/msk_iam_event_consumer_function/src/main/java - Code for the application's Lambda function.
+- msk_with_iam_consumer_dynamo_sam/msk_iam_event_consumer_function/src/test/java - Unit tests for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
+- msk_with_iam_consumer_dynamo_sam/events - Invocation events that you can use to invoke the function.
-- kafka_event_consumer_function/src/test/java - Unit tests for the application code.
-- template_original.yaml - A template that defines the application's Lambda function.
+- msk_with_iam_consumer_dynamo_sam/template_original.yaml - A template that defines the application's Lambda function.
+- msk_with_iam_message_sender_json/src/main/java - Code for a Java program that can be used to send Kafka events with a JSON payload to the Lambda function with an MSK event source.
 - MSKAndKafkaClientEC2.yaml - A Cloudformation template file that can be used to deploy an MSK cluster and also deploy an EC2 machine with all pre-requisities already installed, so you can directly build and deploy the lambda function and test it out.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.